 The pasta should be al dente, the shrimp cooked to perfection and dinner will be ready!

-I can’t tell you enough how much we loved this pasta.
+I can’t tell you enough how much we loved this one pot pasta recipe.
 I honestly want to use this method all the time, now!Print

 - 1 tablespoon butter